usc-isi-i2/dig-etl-engine/README.md

 To run myDIG do:

-    docker-compose up
+    ./engine.sh up

 > Docker commands acquire high privilege in some of the OS, add `sudo` before them.
-> You can also run `docker-compose up -d` to run myDIG as a daemon process in the background.
+> You can also run `./engine.sh up -d` to run myDIG as a daemon process in the background.
 > Wait a couple of minutes to ensure all the services are up.

 To stop myDIG do: